metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-402.md

 1. Add more lines with qty and date for the bidding if you like
 	* => Zusagbar qty in header will be overall qty

-1. In gridmode, you can compare the qties and prices for all bpartners (Docstatus: Draft), from both manual and WebUI entry
+1. In gridmode, you can compare the qties and prices for all bpartners (Docstatus: Drafted), from both manual and WebUI entry

 **Results of RfQ**